hdrummon/HugoHdrummon/content/post/Reflection3.md

 *Demonstration of an SQLInjection*
 </figcaption>
 </figure>
+From both the Hacksplaining demo and description as well as other media like Youtube videos and websites, I understand how **SQLInjection** works.
+It in essence exploits how an SQL query operates by injecting key SQL characters that compile with the query.
+They are typically injected into input fields like login or search boxes.
+These enable attackers to exploit these inputs and inject SQL code with malicious outcomes, such as tricking the internal logic of SQL or displaying files by using code that invokes tables on the webservers.
+In some instances, an attacker is able to output contents into a file or inject commands alongside the SQLI, that get executed beyond the SQL query.

 Towards the end making the final preparations for the presentation on Canva, I didn’t end up finding an appropriate more complex example.
 But this ended up working well since when practicing the timing of the presentation we were slightly over the 6 minute mark.
 So even if I was to include a more complex demo, it would have taken up too much time on the presentation.
 I managed to write up and practice my script